-Concomitant use with furosemide.
+Concomitant use with furosemide

 In the placebo-controlled trials in elderly patients with dementia, a higher incidence of mortality was observed in patients treated with furosemide plus risperidone (7.3%; mean age 89 years, range 75-97) when compared to patients treated with risperidone alone (3.1%; mean age 84 years, range 70-96) or furosemide alone (4.1%; mean age 80 years, range 67-90).
 The increase in mortality in patients treated with furosemide plus risperidone was observed in two of the four clinical trials.
-Concomitant use of risperidone with other diuretics in patients was not associated with similar findings.
+Concomitant use of risperidone with other diuretics was not associated with similar findings.

 No pathophysiological mechanism has been identified to explain this finding, and no consistent pattern for cause of death observed.
 Nevertheless, caution should be exercised and the risks and benefits of this combination or co-treatment with other potent diuretics should be considered prior to the decision to use.
-There was no increased incidence of mortality among patients taking other diuretics as concomitant treatment with risperidone.
 Irrespective of treatment, dehydration was an overall risk factor for mortality and should therefore be carefully avoided in elderly patients with dementia.

-Cerebrovascular adverse events (CVAE).
+Cerebrovascular adverse events (CVAE)

-In placebo-controlled clinical trials, patients with dementia treated with risperidone had higher rates (approximately 3-fold) of cerebrovascular side effects (strokes and transient ischemic attacks) with a fatal outcome compared with those receiving placebo (mean age 85 years; range 73-97 years).
+In placebo-controlled clinical trials, patients with dementia treated with risperidone had higher rates of cerebrovascular side effects (strokes and transient ischemic attacks) with a fatal outcome compared with those receiving placebo (mean age 85 years; range 73-97 years).

-The pooled data from six placebo-controlled studies in mainly elderly patients (>65 years of age) with dementia showed that CVAEs (serious and non-serious, combined) occurred in 3.3% (33/1009) of patients treated with risperidone and 1.2% (8/712) of patients treated with placebo.
-The odds ratio for risperidone and placebo groups (odds ratio; 95% confidence interval) was 2.96 (1.34; 7.50); The mechanism for this increased risk is not known.
-An increased risk cannot be excluded for other antipsychotics or other patient populations.
-Risperidone should be used with caution in patients with risk factors for stroke.
+The pooled data from six placebo-controlled studies in mainly elderly patients (>65 years of age) with dementia showed that CVAEs (including serious) occurred in 3.3% (33/989) of patients treated with risperidone and 1.2% (8/693) of patients treated with placebo.
+The odds ratio for risperidone and placebo groups (odds ratio; 95% confidence interval) was 2.96 (1.33; 7.45); in the subgroup of patients with vascular dementia it was 5.26 (1.18; 48.11).